koizachek/HSG25/README.md

 * Set `TAVILY_API_KEY` in your environment.

-### Set up LangGraph Studio
+### If you have a Mac: Set up LangGraph Studio

-* Currently, Studio only has macOS support and needs Docker Desktop running.
+* needs Docker Desktop running.
 * Download the latest `.dmg` file [here](https://github.com/langchain-ai/langgraph-studio?tab=readme-ov-file#download)
 * Install Docker desktop for Mac [here](https://docs.docker.com/engine/install/)

 ### Running Studio
 Graphs for LangGraph Studio are in the `module-x/studio/` folders.

-* To use Studio, you will need to create a .env file with the relevant API keys
+* To use Studio, you will need to create a .env file with the relevant API keys in the studio file!
 * Run this from the command line to create these files for module 1 to 4, as an example:
 ```
 $ for i in {1..4}; do